Cannabis in the United Kingdom: Advocacy for law reform

 A study published in March 2016 said that legalising cannabis in the UK would raise up to one billion pounds in tax a year and reduce the harm done to users and society.
 The study was carried out by a panel of experts including scientists, academics and police chiefs.
 It recommended legalising cannabis for over 18s, which could legally be purchased from licensed single-purpose stores.
 It also recommended that home-cultivation of cannabis should be legal for personal use and small-scale licensed cannabis social clubs should be legally allowed to be established.
 Under its recommendations, the price, potency and packaging of all sold cannabis would be controlled by the Government with a new regulator established to oversee the market, possibly modelled on Ofgem and Ofwat and drug production and sales would be taxed, raising, the panel claims, between £500m and £1bn a year.
 Estimates by other reports have placed the value of a legalised cannabis market in the UK at between £1 billion to £3.5 billion and have said that it could cut costs across the justice system and become a job creator.

 In March 2016, the Liberal Democrats became the first major political party in the UK to support the legalisation of cannabis.
 The Green Party also support a legal and regulated cannabis market.

 In early 2018, the Institute of Economic Affairs (IEA) published a report looking at the size of the UK cannabis market and the potential implications of legalisation.
-The report concluded that the current UK cannabis black market is worth over £2.5bn and cannabis tax yields could be between £204 million and £571 million.
-The recommendation from the IEA is that if cannabis is legalised, the duty rate should not be too high, as high tax would make retail prices less competitive and could prevent significant shrinkage of the black market.
-Advocates of legalisation have stated that the legalisation of cannabis would take away sales and control from criminal gangs – who also push hard drugs – in favour legitimate and regulated businesses.
-Legalisation has also been advocated because it would ensure the drug meets acceptable standards and is pure, while also limiting the access of young people via a minimum age for purchase, possession and use.
+The report concluded that the then-current UK cannabis black market was worth over £2.5bn and cannabis tax yields could potentially be between £204 million and £571 million.
+The recommendation from the IEA was that if cannabis was legalised, the duty rate should not be too high, as high tax would make retail prices less competitive and could prevent significant shrinkage of the black market.
+Advocates of legalisation said that the legalisation of cannabis would take away sales and control from criminal gangs in favour legitimate and regulated businesses.
+Proponents of legalisation have argued that regulation would ensure cannabis meets defined quality and purity standards, and that a minimum age requirement for purchase, possession and use would help limit access by young people.

-The Head of Lifestyle Economics at the IEA described legalisation of cannabis as a "win-win-win", noting: "criminals lose a lucrative industry, consumers get a better, safer and cheaper product and the burden on the general taxpayer is reduced".
+The head of lifestyle economics at the IEA described legalisation of cannabis as a "win-win-win", noting: "Criminals lose a lucrative industry, consumers get a better, safer and cheaper product and the burden on the general taxpayer is reduced".

 In December 2021, then Lord Mayor of Belfast and Belfast City councillor for the Alliance Party of Northern Ireland, Kate Nicholl, publicly called for the legalisation of cannabis.
 She also called for the opening of supervised injection sites in Belfast.